alex-h-stone/spring-boot-microservice-reference/README.md

 # Spring Boot Microservice Template

-Spring Boot 3 based microservice template with a number of integrated features to address a majority of common requirements.
+Spring Boot 3 based microservice template with a number of integrated features which address a majority of common business requirements.

 ## Table of Contents